aio-libs/aiohttp/docs/web.rst

 .. seealso:: :ref:`aiohttp-web-route-table-def` reference.

-All tree ways (imperative, route table and decorators) are equivalent, you could use what do you prefer or even mix them on your own.
+All tree ways (imperative calls, route tables and decorators) are equivalent, you could use what do you prefer or even mix them on your own.

 .. versionadded:: 2.3